 About the Author

-Richard H. Thaler is a renowned economist and professor known for his pioneering work in behavioral economics.
-He has significantly influenced how economic theory incorporates psychological insights.
+Richard H. Thaler is a renowned behavioral economist and professor known for pioneering work in behavioral economics.
+His research integrates psychology with economic decision-making.

 Cass R. Sunstein is a legal scholar and professor specializing in constitutional law and behavioral economics.
-Together, they combine economics and law to explore how policy can be improved through better decision-making frameworks.
+He has served in government roles and advocates for evidence-based policy design.

 Welcome Back